Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 - `make flash` to compile and flash the code to the target MCU.
 - `make clean` to delete the compiled output files from the current directory.

-These can of course be combined like so: `make clean flash`.
+These can of course be combined like so: `make clean flash`, though you do not need to run `clean` each time - usually `make flash` works just fine.
 Output is shown below.

 ![make clean flash output](./images/make_clean_flash.png)